 The Risk Committee is responsible for approving any material IM changes before submission to the PRA for approval.
-The model change reports, and supporting evidence, provide the required information to support Risk Committee and the PRA's approval.
+The model change reports, and supporting evidence, provide the required information to support approvals by the Risk Committees and the PRA.

-There has been no material change to the governance of the IM during 2021.
+There has been no material change to the governance of the IM during 2022.